Red-Five/gke-kube-bench-node-scan/README.md

 1. Upload the kube-bench-node-scan.sh script to Cloud Shell VM
 2. Modify the CONTAINER and ZONE variables to point to your cluster
 3. Run the script
-4. Review the output log file
+4. Review the output kube-bench-node-scan.log file

 The script
 1. clones kube-bench